alf-p-steinbach/cppx-core-language/docs/README.md

 Outside the above categories, in their own headers, the lvalue-restricted macro `$items_of` and sibling `$reverse_items_of` allow you to write things like `std::sort($items_of(v))` instead of `std::sort(begin(v),end(v))`.
 With C++20 the Ranges sub-library of the standard library will define overloads of `sort` etc. that admit similarly or even more concise & DRY calls.
 However, that doesn’t help with 3ʳᵈ party libraries that require iterator pairs, while `$items_of` does help in general.

 For an rvalue expression one can write `$with(expression){foobar($items_of(_));}`.

-Some headers in this folder have their own smaller exporting namespaces in addition to `syntax`, e.g. namespace `cppx::string_operators`.
-These per-header namespaces provide more fine grained control over which identifiers you bring in unqualified.
-And of course, in the other direction, just `using namespace cppx;` brings in everything plus plus.

----

-xxx asd

 #### 3.4.1.
 Examples for header “syntax/declarations.hpp”.
 #### 3.4.2.
 Examples for header “syntax/exception-throwing.hpp”.